Sigurður Þorsteinsson: Playing career

 On 10 June 2020, Sigurður signed with Úrvalsdeild club Höttur.
 In 22 games, he averaged 12.6 points and 8.0 rebounds per game.
 Despite his performance, Höttur was relegated after a loss in the last game of the regular season.

 On 31 May 2021, Sigurður signed with Tindastóll.
 On 11 November 2021 he became the 11th player to grab 2,000 career rebounds in the Úrvalsdeild.
 On 30 April, he had 20 points and 9 rebounds in Tindastóll's game four series deciding victory against Njarðvík in the semi-finals of the Úrvalsdeild playoffs.
 With the victory, he became the first player to advance to the finals with four different teams.
 On 9 May, he became the Úrvalsdeild finals all-time leader in blocked shots, breaking Friðrik Erlendur Stefánsson's record of 150 blocks.
+He helped Tindastóll to the 2022 Úrvalsdeild finals where they lost to Valur 2–3.

+In 2023, he won his fourth Icelandic championship after Tindastóll defeated Valur 3–2 in a finals rematch.
+Following the season, he announced that he would not return to Tindastóll.

+In August 2023, Sigurður signed with his hometown team Vestri.
+Following the season, where Vestri lost in the 2. deild finals, he announced his retirement from basketball.

 Icelandic national team

 Between 2007 and 2019, Sigurður has played 58 games for the Icelandic men's national team.
 He did not make the 12 man roster for the FIBA Eurobasket in 2015 and 2017.
 In May 2019, he was called up to the national team for the first time since July 2017, ahead of the Games of the Small States of Europe.